egiron/TemperatureFunct/README.md

 Reference:

-* _Azam et al. Searching for optimal temperature response function for grain filling period to simulate wheat yield across the globe.
+* _Lashkari et al. Searching for optimal temperature response function for grain filling period to simulate wheat yield across the globe.
 In Press._